PiwikPRO/PPMS-PublicDocs/sdk/Piwik_PRO_SDK_for_Android.md

 TrackHelper.track().audienceManagerSetProfileAttribute("food", "pizza").add("color", "green").with(getTracker());
 ```

-* A name (required) – defines profile attribute name (non-null string).
+* A name (required) – defines the profile attribute name (non-null string).

-* A value (required) – defines profile attribute value (non null string).
+* A value (required) – defines the profile attribute value (non null string).

 * An ``add`` (chain method) – used to specify more attributes to the user within the same event.

-Besides attributes, each event also sends parameters, that are retrieved from tracker instance:
+Aside from attributes, each event also sends parameters which are retrieved from the tracker instance:
 * WEBSITE_ID - always sent,
-* USER_ID - if it's set.
+* USER_ID - if it is set.
 [Read more](#user-id) about the User ID,
-* EMAIL - if it's set.
+* EMAIL - if it is set.
 [Read more](#user-email-address) about the email,
 * VISITOR_ID - always sent, ID of the mobile application user, generated by SDK
-* DEVICE_ID - an [Advertising ID](https://support.google.com/googleplay/android-developer/answer/6048248?hl=en) that by default is fetched automatically when tracker instance is created.
+* DEVICE_ID - an [Advertising ID](https://support.google.com/googleplay/android-developer/answer/6048248?hl=en) that, by default, is fetched automatically when the tracker instance is created.
-To turn off automatic fetch, use ``setTrackDeviceId(boolean isTracked)`` method:
+To turn off automatic fetch, use the ``setTrackDeviceId(boolean isTracked)`` method:

 ```java
 getTracker().setTrackDeviceId(false);
 ```

-Profile attributes for the user that are tracked will be shown on Audience Manager - Profile Browser tab.
+Profile attributes for the user that are tracked will be shown on the Audience Manager - Profile Browser tab.

 Audience manager events are dispatched together with analytics events.
-So settings that are set in the tracker for analytics events processing (dispatch interval, cache size and age, etc.) will be same for audience manager events.
-Once the audience manager event is dispatched, it is not stored locally anymore.
+Therefore, settings set in the tracker for analytics events processing (dispatch interval, cache size and age, etc.) will be same for audience manager events.
+Once the audience manager event is dispatched, it is no longer stored locally.

 ### Reading user profile attributes
 *Requires Audience Manager*

-It is possible to read attributes of a given profile, with some limitations though.
-Because of security reasons to avoid personal data leakage, it is possible to read only attributes that were enabled for API access (whitelisted) in Attributes section in Audience Manager.
-To get user profile attributes use ``audienceManagerGetProfileAttributes`` method:
+It is possible to read the attributes of a given profile, however, with some limitations.
+Due to security reasons (to avoid personal data leakage), it is possible to read only attributes that were enabled for API access (whitelisted) in the Attributes section in Audience Manager.
+To get user profile attributes use the ``audienceManagerGetProfileAttributes`` method:

 ```java
         getTracker().audienceManagerGetProfileAttributes(new Tracker.OnGetProfileAttributes() {